Tuesday, March 10, 2026

 Sergio Estrada-Imagn Images

 The deal is an expensive one for the Hornets, which are expected to pay a roughly $18 million entrance fee.
 They also will owe the NCAA $5 million for their official application to transition from the FCS to FBS level.
-(It’s unclear how much of annual conference distributions the Hornets have agreed to forgo, a condition of their initial pitch.)
+Sacramento State has forfeited all annual conference distributions for the next five years, according to a Yahoo!
+Sports report.

 It’s a deal that’s becoming more and more common as top FCS programs clamor to make the jump; just last week, North Dakota State signed a multimillion-dollar deal to join the Mountain West.